 What should be included in steel erection RAMS?

-Can I reuse RAMS for similar steel erection jobs?
+Can I reuse a RAMS for a similar erection job?

 How does Fabora RAMS help steel erectors?